gany-c/ScalaCoursera/README.md

 12. :: is different from :+  http://stackoverflow.com/questions/15236211/whats-the-difference-between-and

 13. Scala has the concept of pairs () and they can be subject to pattern matching too.

+14. List methods are - head, init, tail last, reverse, contains, indexOf, ++, sortWith

+15. Vector - is a list that is implemented as a 32 child tree

+16. Other methods covered - Range, Zip - Used to create pairs out of lists, Unzip

+17. For (s) yield e, filter, map (method not collection) applies method to all elements of an array, flatMap

+18. Set is similar to java - unique, has no order.

+19. Map - key value pair, is supposed to be both function and iterable.